oniony/TMSU/README.md

   * Support for Blake2b-256 fingerprints -- thanks to [foxcpp](https://github.com/foxcpp)
   * Hidden files are no longer tagged by default when tagging recursively.
 To include hidden files use the `--include-hidden` option -- thanks to [foxcpp](https://github.com/foxcpp)
   * Fixes to Zsh completion -- thanks to [taiyu-len](https://github.com/taiyu-len) and [Shadoukan](https://github.com/Shadoukan)
+  * '--name' option on 'tags' subcommand now takes argument to control when file/value names are printed

 v0.7.4
 ------